 - 3. Work with communities to coordinate the implementation of projects recommended in completed Local Flood Analyses within eligible population centers.
-Provide \$500,000 in funds for local flood hazard mitigation planning and \$2,000,000 in funds for local flood analysis implementation projects through 2022.
-Assist with obtaining additional state and federal funding for project implementation. - 4.
-Promote Town development of Flood Hazard Mitigation Plans and Community Rating System applications in the Ashokan Watershed. - a.
-Assist the Town of Shandaken with NFIP Community Rating System activities. - b.
-Assist other Towns with entering into the Community Rating System. - 5.
+Make available \$2,500,000 for Local Flood Analysis projects through September 2024.
+Assist communities with obtaining additional state and federal funding for project implementation. - 4.
+Assist communities with preparing for and entering the NFIP Community Rating System in the Ashokan Watershed.
+The Town of Shandaken successfully entered the Community Rating System in 2021. - 5.
 Coordinate with flood commissions and working groups (e.g., SAFARI, Olive Flood Advisory Committee) in the watershed.
 Encourage the prevention of inappropriate development in areas of high flood or erosion risk and foster uses that are compatible with the anticipated flooding and erosion conditions. - 6.
+Work with local planners and landowners to identify protection strategies for critical areas identified during floodplain and stream assessments. - 7.
 Where critical community structures and facilities are in at-risk locations, support community planning as a next-step where needed, and the application of flood-proofing or relocation measures as a means of mitigation.

-- 7. Assist municipalities with completing and implementing local flood analyses in watershed population centers that require engineering and modeling studies and public input to select projects that will lower flood elevations and/or reduce flood risk. - 8.
+- 8. Assist municipalities with completing and implementing local flood analyses in watershed population centers that require engineering and modeling studies and public input to select projects that will lower flood elevations and/or reduce flood risk. - a.
+Assist the Town of Shandaken with completing Local Flood Analyses for the hamlets of Pine Hill, Chichester, and Big Indian. - b.
+Track implementation of projects.
+Assist municipalities with completing procedural steps and securing resources that help to move implementation projects forward. - 9.
 Assist communities with coordinating development of flood hazard mitigation funding applications that match NYC and other local funds to federal and state funding.
-Use information in the County All-Hazard Mitigation Plan and local flood mitigation plan(s) to access mitigation funding. - 9.
-Work with towns to implement mitigation actions included in the 2017 update to the County's All-Hazard Mitigation Plan. - 10.
-Assist communities with meeting outreach and technical review requirements of the NYC Funded Flood Buyout Program.
-The Ulster County Department of Environment and the Ulster County Soil and Water Conservation District Program Coordinator will provide assistance.
+Use information in the County All-Hazard Mitigation Plan and local flood mitigation plan(s) to access mitigation funding. - 10.
+Work with towns to implement mitigation actions included in the most recent update to the County's All-Hazard Mitigation Plan. - 11.
+Work with communities to meet outreach and technical review requirements of the NYC Funded Flood Buyout Program.
+The Ulster County Department of Environment and the Ulster County Soil and Water Conservation District will assist. - 12.
+Provide information and coordinate stream and floodplain management actions with municipalities when planning for parcels acquired through the NYC Funded Flood Buyout Program and how the local community can best utilize them.

-Ashokan Watershed SMIP Projects Supporting Coordination of Floodplain Management Efforts in the Watershed (Active 2020)
+Ashokan Watershed SMIP Projects Supporting Coordination of Floodplain Management Efforts in the Watershed (Active 2022)